silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 ```

 ## Connecting Pages to Controllers
 By default, a controller for a page type must reside in the same namespace as its page.
-If you find that your controllers are in a different namespace then you'll need to overide SiteTree::getControllerName().
+If you find that your controllers are in a different namespace then you'll need to override SiteTree::getControllerName().

 Example controller:
 ```php